01 of 22

 Transition Your Holiday Decor

-How do you transition your Christmas porch for winter?
-For some helpful tips peruse these ideas by Taryn at Taryn Whiteaker.
+How do you transition your holiday porch for winter?
+This porch by Taryn at Taryn Whiteaker offers great ideas.

 12 of 22